emqx/blog/en/201912/emqx-rule-engine-series-10-store-messages-to-the-opentsdb-database.md

 ### Create resources

-Open EMQ X Dashboard, enter the **Resources** page on the left menu, click the **New** button, select the OpenTSDB resource type and complete the related configuration to create the resources.
+Open EMQX Dashboard, enter the **Resources** page on the left menu, click the **New** button, select the OpenTSDB resource type and complete the related configuration to create the resources.

 ![image20190725110536094.png](https://static.emqx.net/images/559e3c15ade4859fde9a4450a7ec44be.png)

 ### Create rules

 Enter the **Rules** page on the left menu and click the **New** button to create a rule.
 Here we choose **message.publish** as the trigger event.
-When EMQ X receives the PUBLISH message, the rule is triggered for data processing.
+When EMQX receives the PUBLISH message, the rule is triggered for data processing.

 After the trigger event is selected, we can see optional fields and sample SQL on the interface: